TurcoRiccardo/ARC_AGI/README.md

 ### first Diagonal Representation
 We can represent the grid as a list of diagonal.
 The diagonals run from the top left vertex to the bottom right vertex, and are listed from the top right vertex to the bottom left vertex.

+We can apply different types of actions to diagonals:
+- **moveDiagonal:** moves the selected diagonal of one in one direction
+- **changeColorDiagonal:** slightly changes the color of the colored pixel in the selected diagonal
+- **modifyDiagonalAdd:** add a new colored pixel in the selected diagonal
+- **modifyDiagonalDel:** delete a colored pixel in the selected diagonal
+- **modifyDiagonalMove:** modify the selected diagonal by swapping two pixel
+- **expandGrid:** expands the grid size
+- **reduceGrid:** reduce the grid size

+We can select or group diagonals in various ways:
+- based on the order of the diagonal list
+- based on the reverse order of the diagonal list
+- based on the central diagonal in the diagonal list
+- based if the diagonal contain a certaint color
+- we can select all the diagonal

+We can select or group the components of the diagonal in various ways:
+- based on the order of the components
+- based on the reverse order of the components
+- based on the central components in the diagonal
+- based on the color of the components in the diagonal
+- we can select all the components in the diagonal

 ### second Diagonal Representation
 We can represent the grid as a list of diagonal.
 The diagonals run from the top right vertex to the bottom left vertex, and are listed from the top left vertex to the bottom right vertex.

+We can apply different types of actions to diagonals:
+- **moveDiagonal:** moves the selected diagonal of one in one direction
+- **changeColorDiagonal:** slightly changes the color of the colored pixel in the selected diagonal
+- **modifyDiagonalAdd:** add a new colored pixel in the selected diagonal
+- **modifyDiagonalDel:** delete a colored pixel in the selected diagonal
+- **modifyDiagonalMove:** modify the selected diagonal by swapping two pixel
+- **expandGrid:** expands the grid size
+- **reduceGrid:** reduce the grid size

+We can select or group diagonals in various ways:
+- based on the order of the diagonal list
+- based on the reverse order of the diagonal list
+- based on the central diagonal in the diagonal list
+- based if the diagonal contain a certaint color
+- we can select all the diagonal

+We can select or group the components of the diagonal in various ways:
+- based on the order of the components
+- based on the reverse order of the components
+- based on the central components in the diagonal
+- based on the color of the components in the diagonal
+- we can select all the components in the diagonal